 Online Learning - Visit Website

-Lamar University's MSN-MBA Dual Degree program is a comprehensive online offering designed for nurses aspiring to leadership roles in healthcare administration.
-The program requires 61 semester hours, integrating 37 MSN credits with 21 business credits and 9 overlapping credits towards the MBA.
-This unique blend of nursing and business education prepares graduates for high-level administrative positions, offering flexibility for working professionals.
-Admission necessitates an MSN application and meeting MBA standards, with advising provided by both departments.
-The program's focus on nursing administration makes it ideal for those looking to advance in healthcare leadership.
+Lamar University's MSN-MBA Dual Degree program is a comprehensive online offering designed for nurses aspiring to leadership in healthcare administration.
+This 61-semester hour program uniquely combines 37 MSN credits with 21 business credits, including 9 overlapping credits towards the MBA.
+It emphasizes nursing administration, preparing graduates for high-level roles.
+Admission requires an MSN application and meeting MBA standards, with advising from both departments.
+The program's flexibility makes it ideal for working professionals seeking to advance in healthcare leadership.

 Master's - Dual Degree Master of Science in Nursing and Master of Business Administration